 Unlike many of the other diet programs doing the rounds, eating raw is actually a very straight-forward and common sense way of eating.
 So read on for six reasons to introduce more raw foods into your world….

-6 Reasons to Eat More Raw Food
+6 Reasons You Should Be Eating Raw Food

 1. Look Younger

 Raw foods contain enzymes, which act as catalysts in the body and are essential for every chemical reaction to occur.
-They are present in every living thing, and are destroyed at temperatures over 42 deg C (118 F).
+They are present in every living thing and are destroyed at temperatures over 42 deg C (118 F).

 Enzymes are the main factor associated with aging, which is why raw fooders have a tendency to look younger than their years.
 The more enzymes we have in the body, the more we preserve that youthful appearance and attitude.